ACUPUNCTURE at Health In The Bay.

 How soon will I see a response?

 Typically, we see a response in 4-6 sessions, often sooner, although some ailments respond more slowly.
 The aim is then to decrease the frequency of treatments, as the body’s own healing systems take over.
-Once the issue has been resolved, it is advisable to come in for maintenance treatment every 3 or 4 months, depending on the issue.
 What we are really trying to do with Acupuncture is move the body towards homeostasis (balance).
 The body has an intrinsic ability to heal itself, and we want to activate this process; to nudge the body in the right direction.
-Acupuncture is the perfect method to bring your body into better balance.